Niccatania/nodeREADMEGenerator/main/README.md

 ## Description:
-none
+This is a node app you that you can use to create a high quality readme on the command line
 ## Installation:
-none
+Download code and run in your code editor
 ## Usage:
-Please contact
+Please contact me
 ## Contributors:
-Nic
+Nic Catania
 ## Tests:
-nope
+None
 ## License
 This project uses the MIT license.
 ## Questions
 If you have any questions please contact me through github or email.
 Github: https://github.com/Niccatania

-Email: niccatania@gmail.com
+Email: niccatania6@gmail.com